Philipp Treu

-Philipp Treu (born 3 December 2000) is a German professional footballer who plays as a right-back for club SC Freiburg.
+Philipp Treu (born 3 December 2000) is a German professional footballer who plays as a right-back for club SC Freiburg and the Germany national team.

 Career

 Treu was born in Heidelberg.
 He joined the SV Sandhausen youth at the age of 11 and also played youth football for 1.
 FC Kaiserslautern and RB Leipzig before joining the U17s of SC Freiburg.
 During the 2022–23 3.
 Liga season with SC Freiburg II, his performances drew the attention of league rivals Dynamo Dresden and of Bundesliga club FC St. Pauli.

 In May 2023 it was announced Treu would join Bundesliga side FC St. Pauli.

 On 30 June 2025, Treu returned to SC Freiburg.

+International career

+On September 2026, Treu was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.
+He made his debut on 24 September 2026 against the Netherlands.